‘Days Of Our Lives’ Spoilers: Nicole and Brady’s Plan To Get Rid Of Sex Addict Scooter And Hilary

 Nicole (Arianne Zucker) may finally get rid of Scooter (Robb Derringer) the sex addict next week, as she and Brady (Eric Marstolf) have masterminded a plan to get rid of him.
-Scooter has been blackmailing Nicole because he knows all her secrets and he is willing to expose them.
+Scooter has been blackmailing Nicole because he knows all her secrets, and he is willing to expose them.
 Days of Our Lives very own sex addict has been a thorn in Nicole’s side, to the extent that she even thought about killing Scooter.

 Has Scooter Set The Price Too High?